 Pharmacological Sciences is a third-level applied course in the Therapeutic Clinical Services program of study intended to prepare students with an understanding of the roles and responsibilities of the healthcare worker in a pharmacy setting.
 This course equips students with the communication, goalsetting, and information-processing skills to be successful in the workplace, in addition to covering key topics in pharmacology, pharmacy law and regulations, sterile and non-sterile compounding, medication safety, quality assurance, and more.
 Upon completion of this course, proficient students who have also completed a Clinical Internship can apply to sit for the Pharmacy Technician Certification Board examination immediately after high school graduation.
-Class did not make.

-CLINICAL INTERNSHIP - Course # C14H11 2 Credits: 12th
+CLINICAL INTERNSHIP - ALLIED HEALTH - Course # C14H11-AH 2 Credits: 12th

-Prerequisites: Students must have successfully completed a course in Medical Therapeutics, Pharmacological Services, or Medical Diagnostics; must provide their own clinical uniforms and transportation to clinical site.
+Prerequisites: Students must have successfully completed a course in Medical Therapeutics, must provide their own clinical uniforms and transportation to clinical site.